 Presented here are ongoing writing and illustration projects.
 Ramonst, my second novel, a southern-gothic child's tale of brutality, was published in 2016 following a second edition of The Trainee.
 Both The Trainee and Ramonst were produced through Hekate.
 A cross genre noir crime novel is to follow shortly, then a surreal tale concerning a peculiar small town with its own cultural bound syndrome.
 Several excellent gritty and wayward novels have been submitted which I hope come to fruition, if not there, then somewhere.
 A much cherished book of poetry by Idaho writer D. B. Tompsett is also in the works.
 At present the washboard's raked as the the knee cymbals clank, just trying to keep time.

 As unseen coercion and hidden agenda is afoot, it may pay to hold one's cards close to the chest, live simply and try to understand motivation in oneself and others as best one can.
 Attention spans remain short and our reward systems create barriers to authenticity.
-Awareness comes at a price.
-I equate survival with finding a voice; that is, claiming autonomy.
-Dunno.
-You have to find a protected place to actually do the writing, and that's hard enough.
+Awareness and autonomy come at a price.
+I' m beginning to think a big price: I fear significant loss may be necessary.
+The challenge is to find a protected place to actually do the writing, and that's hard enough.
 As some writer has said, at a certain point, even your friends won't be of much help.
 Everybody has to decide for themselves how much they are willing to give up, and whether it's worth it or not.
 If the writer is decent at their craft and a little lucky, their work will provide entertainment for others.
-Overall, I actually haven't a clue and can't stomach pretending to any longer.

-With regard to writers, aside from my father's admonition not to become one, I enjoy the story of Jean Genet's start.
-While imprisoned at Fresnes in 1942, he wrote Our Lady of the Flowers on brown paper issued to the inmates for the purpose of making bags.
+With regard to writers, aside from my father's admonition not to become one, I relish a story about Jean Genet: While imprisoned at Fresnes in 1942, he wrote Our Lady of the Flowers on brown paper issued to the inmates for the purpose of making bags.
 A guard confiscated his original manuscript and burned it.
-Who knows what the politics within Fresnes were at the time, but Genet wrote it again.
+Who knows what the politics within Fresnes were at the time, but Genet managed to write it again.
+Imagine that.
 He showed it to Paul Valery, the poet, who was impressed but thought it should be destroyed due to inflammatory content.
 Genet smoked quite a bit.